-Amounts shown in the table above include approximately \$8 million on average annually in State Fiscal Years 2000-2004, \$42 million in 2005, \$37 million in 2006 and \$64 million in 2007 of Title 23 money received for emergency funding.
-There were no funds appropriated for emergency funding in the State Fiscal Year 2008.
+Amounts shown in the table above include approximately \$8 million on average annually in State Fiscal Years 2000-2004, \$42 million in 2005, \$37 million in 2006, \$64 million in 2007, \$38 million in FFY 2008 and \$11 million in FFY 2009 of Title 23 money received for emergency funding.

-For information relating to projected amounts of Title 23 Moneys expected to be received by the Department for future Federal Fiscal Years, see "SUMMARY OF FEDERAL HIGHWAY FUNDING - Future Federal Highway Assistance to the State."
+For information relating to projected amounts of Title 23 Moneys expected to be received by the Department for future FFYs, see "SUMMARY OF FEDERAL HIGHWAY FUNDING - Future Federal Highway Assistance to the State."

 As a practical matter, since Title 23 Moneys are paid by the federal government as reimbursements of payments made by the State in respect of Bond Service Charges, the Department typically uses appropriations from motor vehicle fuel taxes provided by the General Assembly for its deposits to the Treasurer.
-Such taxes are not pledged under the Trust Agreement to pay Bond Service Charges on the Bonds; however, the Certificate and Agreement provides that in any Federal Fiscal Year, Title 23 moneys may not be used for any purpose other than paying Bond Service Charges on the Bonds and Additional Bonds and payment of debt service on Parity Obligations until sufficient amounts are on deposit to pay such amounts.
+Such taxes are not pledged under the Trust Agreement to pay Bond Service Charges on the Bonds; however, the Certificate and Agreement provides that in any FFY, Title 23 moneys may not be used for any purpose other than paying Bond Service Charges on the Bonds and

+Additional Bonds and payment of debt service on Parity Obligations until sufficient amounts are on deposit to pay such amounts.
 See "CERTIFICATE AND AGREEMENT -- Further Covenants."

-The following table sets forth the coverage ratio of Title 23 Moneys to total debt service on Major New State Infrastructure Bonds during each of the State Fiscal Years 2000 through and including 2008:
+The following table sets forth the coverage ratio of Title 23 Moneys to total debt service on Major New State Infrastructure Bonds during each of the State Fiscal Years 2000 through and including 2010: